Residence Hall PoliciesAnonymous (not verified) May 18, 2015

 If damage occurs to an area outside of the residence hall, but can be connected back to a particular residence hall, the damage charge may be assessed to the residents of that residence hall.

 Charges will often be assessed based on a standardized fine.
 Situations that require additional work from sources outside of the College will result in the fine plus the cost of the outside contractor.
 Damage fines can be incurred for the following but are not limited to: Vomit, excessive trash, and cracked or broken window panes.
 Additional fines may be assessed for deliberate contamination of recycling bins.

-Students must remove all their belongings within 24 hours after his/her last exam and check out appropriately.
+Students must remove all their belongings within 24 hours after their last exam and check out appropriately.
 Only graduating seniors and students associated with an official College function will have permission to remain past the official closing.
+Students (non-Seniors) must be approved to stay past official closing by the Director of Residence Life.
 When extenuating circumstances exist, students must agree to be relocated (along with all their possessions).
-Students who remain beyond the official closing date and time will be fined a fee per day to be determined by Residence Life.
+Students who remain beyond the official closing date and time will be fined $100 per day.

 Falsely pulling a fire alarm or discharging a fire extinguisher, possession of fireworks on campus, and burning items (e.g., paper on doors or walls, paper in bathrooms, etc.) is prohibited.
 Minimally, first-time offenders will be fined $100.00 and the SRC may take other appropriate action.
 If the person responsible cannot be identified, the charge may be divided equally among residents of the floor.
 Clean-up fees may also be charged.